ostifede02/dr_ws/README.md

 + output:(new joint position)
 In addition all the configuration parameters are already built-in in the class.

+#### Collision detection
+After computing the inverse geometry, the collision between the rods and the rails only is computed.
+If a collision is detect, the program stops.

 ### What to do next
 #### 1. path and trajectory planning